 That being said, let’s see how you can easily disable lazy load in WordPress.

-You can simply disable the lazy load feature in WordPress by adding a custom code snippet to your theme’s functions.php file.
+You can simply disable the lazy load feature in WordPress by adding custom code to your theme’s functions.php file.

-However, keep in mind that the smallest error while adding the code can result in breaking your website and making it inaccessible to your users.
+However, keep in mind that the smallest error while adding the code can break your website and make it inaccessible.

-It is the best custom code snippets plugin that makes it super easy for beginners to safely add custom code to their website.
+It is the best WordPress custom code snippets plugin on the market that makes it super easy to add custom code.

-Upon activation, go to the Code Snippets » + Add Snippet page.
+Upon activation, visit the Code Snippets » + Add Snippet page from the WordPress dashboard.

-From here, you need to click the ‘Use Snippet’ button under the ‘Add Your Custom Code (New Snippet)’ option.
+From here, click the ‘Use Snippet’ button under the ‘Add Your Custom Code (New Snippet)’ option.

-After that, select ‘PHP Snippet’ from the dropdown menu next to the ‘Code Type’ option.
+After that, select ‘PHP Snippet’ from the ‘Code Type’ dropdown menu in the right corner of the screen.

 add_filter( 'wp_lazy_loading_enabled', '__return_false' );

-This is how the code will look after it is pasted in the ‘Code Preview’ box.
+This is how the code will look after being pasted.

-Next, you need to scroll to the top of the page and simply toggle the ‘Inactive’ switch to ‘Active’.
+Next, scroll back to the top of the page and simply toggle the ‘Inactive’ switch to ‘Active’.

-After that, don’t forget to click the ‘Save Snippet’ button to save and execute your custom snippet.
+After that, don’t forget to click the ‘Save Snippet’ button to save and execute your code snippet.

-Once activated, this custom code snippet will disable the lazy loading feature on your WordPress website.
+Once activated, this custom code snippet will disable the lazy loading feature on your WordPress blog.

-You can test by right-clicking on an image and selecting Inspect from the browser menu.
+You can test that by right-clicking on an image and selecting ‘Inspect’ from the browser menu.

 In the HTML code for the image, the loading=lazy attribute will now disappear.

-If you don’t want to add code to your site, then you can use the Disable Lazy Load plugin.
+If you don’t want to add code to your site, then you can use a plugin to disable lazy loading of images.

 The plugin works out of the box and does not require any configuration.
-Once activated, it will automatically disable the lazy load feature on your site.
+Once activated, it will automatically disable the lazy load feature on your website.

 We hope this article helped you learn how to properly disable lazy load in WordPress.
-You may also want to see our guide on how to optimize WordPress images for better page load times, or see our pick of the best WordPress image compression plugins.
+You may also want to see our beginner’s guide on how to optimize WordPress images for better page load times or see our pick of the best WordPress image compression plugins.